 On the day of court, your attorney will meet you at the Courthouse.
 You will need to be on time and you will need to bring the tenant’s entire file containing a current lease, most up-to-date ledger, and all correspondence between your company and the resident.
 You’ll want to dress professionally and remember that the attorney will take care of everything and guide you through the process.

-Please remember that you need to appear in court for each case that is heard.
-In most jurisdictions, the attorney will not be able to present the case without you present, and will therefore have to continue the case or it could be dismissed.
-Failure to appear in court could result in your case being continued or dismissed and will also result in additional charges on a supplemental invoice from our firm.
+Please remember that you need to appear in court for EVERY case that is heard.
+In most jurisdictions, the attorney will not be able to present the case without you there as a witness, and therefore may have to request that the court continue the case.
+Even if we request a continuance, failure to appear in court could result in your case being dismissed and will also result in additional charges on a supplemental invoice from our firm.

 After court, you are often granted the opportunity to go ahead and file for a Writ of Possession immediately.
 This is certainly a valid option for you and we would never discourage you from doing this if you choose, but remember that you will need to bring cash with you if you want to do this.